open-contracting/standard/docs/primer/next.md

 To implement the Open Contracting Data Standard (OCDS) you should follow the steps in the implementation guidance and rules in the reference section.
 This page will:

-* Outline next steps you can follow to start implementing OCDS documentation
+* Outline next steps you can follow to start implementing the OCDS
-* Direct you to resources for getting help on implementing OCDS
+* Direct you to resources for getting help on implementing the OCDS
 ```

 Beyond the Primer, you can use the following resources contained in the OCDS documentation to help you implement the OCDS.
 The remainder of the documentation covers: